phistep/VHSh/README.md

 You can pass `--watch` to automatically reload the shader upon file change.

+You can connect a MIDI controller and map uniforms to it's input controls using the `--midi` flag and uniform metadata syntax (described below).

 If you're seeing a message like

 > 2024-10-02 22:10:15.567 Python\[75271:1828570\] ApplePersistenceIgnoreState: Existing state will not be touched.
 New state will be written to /var/folders/2b/gfpmffr15n9cwdy6_44mhy8r0000gn/T/org.python.python.savedState